Next Lesson - Malignant Breast Disease

 Creative commons source by The Geneva Foundation for Medical Education and Research [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]

 Gynaecomastia is the enlargement of the male breast due to a relative decrease in testosterone and increase in oestrogen.
 It can be either unilateral or bilateral.
-There is no increased risk of cancer with gynaecomastia.
+Gynaecomastia itself is benign and does not usually increase the risk of breast cancer, although breast cancer can still occur in men and suspicious features require assessment.

 It is mainly seen in neonates (due to increased maternal oestrogen in circulation), puberty (transient gynaecomastia as oestrogen production peaks before testosterone), in the elderly or in those with excessive alcohol consumption (a reduction in liver function due to age or cirrhosis means that oestrogen cannot be metabolised).
 It is also a known side effect of some drugs such as spironolactone and anabolic steroids.